Volvo Penta

 Repeated regeneration cycles may cause:

-- Turbocharger stress — The turbo's turbine, bearings, and seals suffer accelerated wear from repeated high-temperature spikes and pressure fluctuations during regens.
+• Turbocharger stress — The turbine, bearings, and seals of the turbo experience rapid wear from high repeated high temperature fluctuations during regens.

 As time progresses, the wasteful regeneration of components leads to a decline in operational efficiency and an increase in the frequency of required maintenance activities.